JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/legendary-group/yeenoghu-mpmm.md

 - **Savage Predators.** Predatory beasts within 6 miles of the lair become unusually savage, killing far more than what they need for food.
 Carcasses of prey are left to rot in an unnatural display of wasteful slaughter.
 - **Spiky Terrain.** Within 1 mile of the lair, large iron spikes grow out of the ground and stone surfaces.
 Yeenoghu impales the bodies of the slain on these spikes.
 - If Yeenoghu dies, these effects fade over the course of `1d10` days.

-## Is homebrew
-_Source: Mordenkainen Presents: Monsters of the Multiverse_

-false